BasicCorruption/z-lang/README.md

 # z-lang

-A simple programming language for making simple CLI applications
+A simple programming language for making simple applications